UAE: Mum finds obscene massage cards in 9-year-old’s bag

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-She said her son was distressed and unable to explain why he had collected the cards.
-It seemed like he was unaware of the inappropriate nature of the cards.
+Asked why he had collected the cards, the boy seemed to be in distress, unable to explain.
+It also seemed like he was unaware of the inappropriate nature of the cards, Amina said.

-“When pressed further, he replied that he had seen a few children collecting these cards and he also wanted to have a collection,” said Amina.
+“When pressed further, he replied that he had seen a few children collecting these cards and he also wanted to have a collection,” she said.

 In some neighbourhoods in Dubai, residents have been dealing with with obscene massage cards scattered on pavements, streets and residential areas.